221st Rifle Division: Second Kotluban Offensive

 The second Kotluban offensive was set to begin on September 18.
-The Front commander, Col. Gen. A. I. Yeryomenko, chose a 17km-wide attack sector from 564 km Station to the Kotluban Balka, in part because it was defended by German infantry, rather than the mobile troops which had defeated his earlier attempt.
+The Front commander, Col. Gen. A. I. Yeryomenko, chose a 17 km-wide attack sector from 564 km Station to the Kotluban Balka, in part because it was defended by German infantry, rather than the mobile troops which had defeated his earlier attempt.
 This was the sector held by 24th Army which he recognized as already weakened to the point that it could not spearhead the effort by itself.
 As one example, on September 15 the 221st was noted as already reduced to 5,724 men.
 Yeryomenko therefore regrouped his forces and the division now became part of 1st Guards Army, although remaining on much the same sector as before.
 Supported by 340 tanks, the Army was to break through the defense at the junction of VIII Corps and XIV Panzer Corps and exploit southward along the Borodkin–Nadezhda axis to link up with the isolated 62nd Army in the Gumrak region.
 The Army commander, Maj.
 Gen. K. S. Moskalenko, chose to hold the 221st and 207th Divisions, along with 4th Tank Corps, in his second echelon in order to reinforce success and fend off counterattacks during the advance.
 The offensive began at 0700 hours following a 90-minute artillery preparation that was largely ineffective due to the depth of the defense.
-The first echelon managed to gain up to 3km in places but then ground to a halt in front of the main defense lines as German reserves began arriving.
+The first echelon managed to gain up to 3 km in places but then ground to a halt in front of the main defense lines as German reserves began arriving.
 At 1400 Moskalenko ordered his second echelon into the fight to maintain the momentum of the assault but by the time it arrived it was too late to halt the German counterattacks, backed by up to 50 tanks, that were sweeping the 308th and 316th Rifle Divisions from the slopes and crest of Hill 154.2 and effectively routing them.
 In the intense fighting of September 18 and 19 1st Guards Army suffered 36,000 casualties from its initial 123,000 personnel.